 B. You can schedule posts to go out to Facebook groups and pages, Instagram business accounts, Twitter, LinkedIn, Pinterest, Slack and Tumbler.
 More to come apparently.

 You need to connect your accounts then away you go, or better still, get your VA to do it for you!

 I don’t use is the social media scheduler because I have everything set up Social Bee (I talk about saving time with Social Bee here) BUT Social Bee and Canva have integration so if you are creating your posts in Social Bee, you can click through, whip up a post image and it is all set to go.
-There are limitations of the types of posts but I expect in time they will be lifted.
+There are limitations to the types of posts but I expect in time they will be lifted.

-Print On demand with Canva
+Print On-demand with Canva

 - Folded cards